 Most importantly I believe this gives Usyk the mental edge over his opponents, he’s able to quickly adapt to any situation in the ring or change his strategy.
 Not only that, he has the fitness levels to carry this out.

-When you consider all the above, it is no wonder he has won Olympic gold and become undisputed and unified world champion.
+When you consider all the above, it is no wonder he has won Olympic gold and become an undisputed and unified world champion.

 check out more boxing training advice by visiting the link here or related useful articles below: